-The stage from fertilization to about 2 weeks.
-The fertilized egg or the zygote becomes a blastocyst where the outer layer and the inner cell mass differentiate to form placenta and the fetus respectively.
-Implantation occurs at this stage where the blastocyst becomes buried in the endometrium.
+Blast genesis is the stage from fertilization to about 2 weeks.
+The fertilized egg or the zygote becomes a blast cyst where the outer layer and the inner cell mass differentiate to form placenta and the fetus respectively.
+Implantation occurs at this stage where the blast cyst becomes buried in the endometrial.

-Embryonic stage

-Approximately from 2 weeks to 8 weeks.
-It is also in this stage where the blastocyst develops into an embryo, where all major features of human are present and operational by the end of this stage.
+Embryonic stage is approximately from 2 weeks to 8 weeks.
+It is also in this stage where the blast cyst develops into an embryo, where all major features of human are present and operational by the end of this stage.

-Fetal stage

-From 9 weeks to term.
+Fetal stage is from 9 weeks to term.
 During this period of time, the embryo develops rapidly and becomes a fetus.
 Pregnancy becomes visible at this stage.

-Fetus at 4 month
+Fig - a.
+Embryo at 2 month

-Fetus at 8 month
+Fig -b.
+Fetus at 4 month Fig c.Fetus at 8 month

 During the early stages of pregnancy, since the placenta is not yet formed, there is no mechanism to protect the embryo from the deficiencies which may be inherent in the mother's circulation.
 Thus, it is critical that an adequate amount of nutrients and energy is consumed.
-Additionally, the frequent consumption of nutritious foods helps to prevent nausea, vomiting, and cramps.[7]
+Additionally, the frequent consumption of nutritious foods helps to prevent nausea, vomiting, and cramps [7].
 Supplementing one's diet with foods rich in folic acid, such as oranges and dark green leafy vegetables, helps to prevent neural tube birth defects in the baby.
 Consuming foods rich in iron, such as lean red meat and beans help to prevent anemia and ensure adequate oxygen for the baby.
-[8] A necessary step for proper diet is to take a daily prenatal vitamins, that ensure their body gets the vitamins and minerals it needs to create a healthy baby.
-These vitamins contain folic acid, iodine, iron, vitamin A, vitamin D, zinc and calcium.
-[9]
+[8] A necessary step for proper diet is to take a daily prenatal vitamin, that ensure their body gets the vitamins and minerals it needs to create a healthy baby.
+These vitamins contain folic acid, iodine, iron, vitamin A, vitamin D, zinc and calcium [9].